What is Infertility in Men?

 Now that you know which foods could be the ones taking you to the doctor’s clinic, what you could do is substitute them with foods that are good for your sperm health.
 Believe us, there are many.

-Bottom Line for Improving Sperm Health
+Simple Tips for Improving Sperm Health

 Instead of having processed meats you could switch to having fish or farm-grown chicken for that matter.
 Instead of soy, you could have nuts and seeds.
 You could replace alcohol with fresh fruit juices and opt for low-fat dairy products.
 It’s just about making the right choices.